ricebear-org/ricebear-org.github.io/discord.md

 |-----#pr
 ```

-If you aren't an active Supporter yet, you can't join the [X/XX channels](#any-channel-with-x-suffix) without being moved in by [an active Supporter](#ricebear-supporter).

 ### Join Organizations to Access More Channels

 Once you are Ring 3, you can gain access to more channels through joining organizations (see next section) and Ring System promotions.
 In #org-list, you can click the appropriate emoji reaction on the message to join/leave a public organization.
 Joining a private organization requires permission from the listed organization manager.

 If you have an idea/request for an appropriate public organization/channel, send it to a Ring 1 member.
-To restrict membership, you must be an active Supporter.
-See the [ricebear Supporter](#ricebear-supporter) section for more.

 ### User Roles and Perks